camunda/camunda-docs-manual/content/update/camunda-fox.md

 * Open the folder `$FOX_HOME/lib/ext/` and delete the following artifacts:
   * `fox-engine-$FOX_VERSION.jar`
   * `fox-platform-api-$FOX_VERSION.jar`
-* Now you can install Camunda BPM 7.0, to do so, see the [installation guide](ref:/guides/installation-guide/was/) and follow the instructions.
+* Now you can install Camunda BPM 7.0, to do so, see the [installation guide]({{< relref "installation/full/index.md" >}}) and follow the instructions.

 Since Camunda BPM 7.0, you can configure built-in process engine plugins.
-For more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins) of the user guide.

 ### Deploy Camunda BPM webapps